-Even with all the fun memories we’ve made this summer, we’re still talking about the fun we had on the farm for the Farm-to-Fork dinner on June 15.
+Even with all the fun memories we’ve made this summer, we’re still talking about the Farm-to-Fork dinner on June 15.
 It was a great night and the perfect setting to have conversations about how food is grown and raised in South Dakota.
 What did people talk about?
 We asked Sioux Falls school board member and mother of three, Cynthia Mickelson, to share a little bit about her experience.

 Why did you attend Hungry for Truth’s Farm-to-Fork dinner?